Firefighters called out as blaze breaks out at Sheffield takeaway premises

-Chaayé Paani Attercliffe Common: firefighters called out as blaze breaks out at Sheffield takeaway premises
+Attercliffe fire: Firefighters called out as blaze breaks out at Chaayé Paani takeaway premises, Sheffield

 This was the scene at a Sheffield take-away this afternoon after a fire broke out on the premises.